scfurl/henipipe/README.md

 ### Using a project code

-Henipipe is not engineered to accept project IDs.
-However for PBS job submission systems, our environs.json file will capture the global environmental variable PROJECT to run jobs with a specific project code.
+Henipipe is not engineered to accept project codes.
+However for PBS job submission systems, henipipe file will capture a global environmental variable called PROJECT and run jobs with that specific project code.

 For example (note this code is made up)